 In this post (and accompanying video) I will show you an easy way to create reusable email templates in the latest version of Apple Mail.
 And I have to say, I like this way even better than my old way of using stationery.
 And, it will work with any version of Apple Mail.

 I have been using the stationery feature in Apple Mail as a way to create reusable email templates for quite some time now.
 It’s been a time saver!
 Unfortunately, Apple removed the stationery feature from the Mail app in macOS Mojave.
-So, now what?
+Now what?
 Check out the video tutorial and the instructions below.

 Steps to create an email template